telvis07/habakkuk/README.md

     coverage run --source='.' manage.py test web topic_analysis coverage report

+## Web app
+This is the frontend code for [http://bakkify.com](http://bakkify.com).

-## Django
+### Django
-This project uses [django](https://www.djangoproject.com/) for project organization purposes.
+This project uses [django](https://www.djangoproject.com/).
 Perform the following to set up the virtual environment.

     $ virtualenv .
     $ . ./bin/activate
     $ pip install -r requirements.txt

-## Angular
+### Angular
 This project uses [angularJS](http://angularjs.org/) and [karma](https://github.com/vojtajina/karma/) for JS unit testing.
 To test...

     # install dependencies
     karma start

+## Topic Analysis

+The topic analysis is based on the [NMF topic extraction example](http://scikit-learn.org/stable/auto_examples/applications/topics_extraction_with_nmf.html).
+It performs kmeans clustering on velocity features for bibleverses.
+Then it applies the NMF analysis to extract topics from text for each cluster.
+Finally, it uses [hierarchical clustering](https://pypi.python.org/pypi/cluster/1.1.0b1) to filter (nearly) duplicate topics and rank the topics.

-##  Storm
+## Real-time processing
 This project uses a [storm](http://storm-project.net/) topology to analyze tweets from the [twitter sample stream](https://dev.twitter.com/docs/streaming-apis/streams/public).
 The entry point is a storm spout that uses [twitter4j](http://twitter4j.org/en/index.html) to access the stream with a username and password.
 Tweets are then passed to a storm shell bolt implemented in Python that applies a regular expression